 How Ferns Are Beneficial In Landscaping

-If people are unable to see the forest for the trees, then just imagine how easy it is to overlook the many benefits of the lowly fern in a landscaping design.
-Ferns are such a common and essential part of the fabric of both field and forest; it's easy to see why this plant is dismissed.
-But various fern species provide environmental cover, act as food for both wild animals and humans, and even filter toxins from polluted soils, making them a critical "medic" in land restoration.
+If people are unable to see the forest for the trees, then imagine how easy it is to overlook the many benefits of the lowly fern in landscaping design.
+They are such a common and essential part of the fabric of both field and forest; it's easy to see why this plant is dismissed.
+But various fern species provide environmental cover, act as food for both wild animals and humans, and even filter toxins from contaminated soils, making them a critical "medic" in land restoration.
 And today, the "lowly" fern is occupying an increasingly important space in landscape planning on private land.
 Read on to see why.

 The Benefits Of Landscaping With Ferns

 A few decades ago, there were less than ten species of ferns appropriate for backyard landscaping.
 Today, there's more than 150.
 And while even modified remain nonflowering plants, their colors and shape more than makeup for lack of blossoms.